open-olive/loop-development-kit/ldk/go/readme.md

 go run main.go
 ```

-Be sure that when you selected the `Directory` in `Step 5` that it is the root of your project that has the `main.go` file located in it.
+Be sure that when you selected the working directory in `Step 5` that it is the root of your project that has the `main.go` file located in it.

 ### Troubleshooting and Debugging